benmvp/benmvp.com/content/posts/how-to-extract-react-component-logic-custom-hook/index.md

 Overall the code is a bit longer than it was before, but I would argue that it is easier to reason about now that the component logic is split out into the `useTeams()` and `usePlayers()` custom Hooks.
 We can think of custom Hooks in much the same way we thinking about regular JavaScript helper/utility functions that extract logic.
 The unique aspect about custom Hooks is that they can call other Hooks.
 And when the state within the custom Hook updates, the component that calls the Hook also is re-rendered in order to retrieve the new data!

-Now instead of the `Player` component maintaining the `teams` and `players` states directly, it gets them `useTeams()` and `usePlayers()`, respectively.
+Now instead of the `Page` component maintaining the `teams` and `players` states directly, it gets them `useTeams()` and `usePlayers()`, respectively.
 The `useTeams()` and `usePlayers()` custom Hooks are only being used once, but I extracted them just to "clean up" the component.
 What it's responsible for now is greatly simplified.
 In my opinion, it's much easier to follow what's happen in `Page`.

-The extraction also allows me to now focus in on the logic of the Hooks themselves.
+The extraction also allows me to now zero in on the logic of the Hooks themselves.
 There are still some commonalities between `useTeams()` and `usePlayers()`.
 They both make API calls, and they both check the mounted state before setting the state.
 Let's try extracting _that_ logic into a `useFetch()` custom Hook.

 ```js
 import { useEffect, useState } from 'react'